csurgay/ansible-training/lessons/17_Tags/README.md

 prod.app.com
 ```

-#### To run the playbook only in non-dev environments while skipping certain tasks:
+#### To run the Playbook only in non-dev environments while skipping certain Tasks:
 ```bash
 ansible-playbook manage_app.yml --limit production --skip-tags "skip_in_production"
 ansible-playbook manage_app.yml --limit qa --skip-tags "skip_in_production"
 ansible-playbook manage_app.yml --limit uat --skip-tags "skip_in_production"
 ```

-The --skip-tags flag gives you flexibility to control exactly which tasks run in each environment.
+The `--skip-tags` flag gives you flexibility to control exactly which Tasks run in each environment.

 ---
 ## `always` and `never`

 Ansible has two special tags that help keep your playbooks consistent and safe:

-always: This tag ensures a task runs every time, no matter what other tags are used on the command line.
-Use it for critical checks, environment setup, or cleanup tasks that must always run.
+`always`: This tag ensures a Task runs every time, no matter what other tags are used on the command line.
+Use it for critical checks, environment setup, or cleanup Tasks that must always run.

-never: This tag ensures a task never runs, regardless of other tags.
-It is useful for deprecated tasks or for temporarily disabling tasks during testing or debugging.
+`never`: This tag ensures a Task never runs, regardless of other tags.
+It is useful for deprecated Tasks or for temporarily disabling Tasks during testing or debugging.

 #### Example: Always Run Cleanup Tasks

-This playbook deploys the application and config, but always deletes temporary files, no matter which tag is used:
+This Playbook deploys the application and config, but always deletes temporary files, no matter which tag is used:
 ```yaml
 ---
 - name: App Deployment